EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/10-Run-Application.md

   ```

 This command applies all pending migrations and ensures your database schema is up to date.
-> **More Information:** For detailed guidance on Alembic migrations, see [Section 3.2: Alembic Migrations](../03-Setting-Up-Data-in-PostgreSQL/02-Alembic-Migrations.md) of this workshop.
+!!! note "For detailed guidance on Alembic migrations, see [Section 3.2: Alembic Migrations](../03-Setting-Up-Data-in-PostgreSQL/02-Alembic-Migrations.md) of this workshop."

-> **Note:** This step is required regardless of whether you use the command line or the VS Code debugger to run the applications.
+!!! note "**Note:** This step is required regardless of whether you use the command line or the VS Code debugger to run the applications."

 ## Run Apps in Local Environment